vizflow/vizflow/README.md

 The compiled examples can also be loaded without a local server by going to the `index.html` files within the subdirectories contained in `examples`.

 Compile build.js using `jspm bundle-sfx --minify src/vizflow` for running in a production environment.
-For a demo showing the compiled version, see this [gist](https://gist.github.com/dannyko/ca8cc0fc1df5d7282cb5).
+This [github preview page](http://htmlpreview.github.io/?https://github.com/dannyko/vizflow/blob/master/examples/three_circles_canvas/index.html) has a demo showing the compiled version using Canvas rending.

 # References